 6. Peppara Wildlife Sanctuary : Delight for Wildlife Enthusiasts

-Vegetation of Peppara wildlife sanctuary is diverse in nature, consisting mainly of tropical evergreen, semi evergreen, and moist mixed deciduous forests.
-It is a home to large varieties of endemic and threatened plants.
-The sanctuary is a shelter for 43 species of mammals including elephants, tiger, sambar, mouse deer, barking deer, wild boar, lion tailed macaque, Nilgiri Langur, Malabar squirrel, panther and wild dogs.
+The vegetation of Peppara wildlife sanctuary is diverse in nature, consisting mainly of tropical evergreen, semi-evergreen, and moist mixed deciduous forests.
+It is home to large varieties of endemic and threatened plants.
+The sanctuary is a shelter for 43 species of mammals including elephants, tiger, sambar, mouse deer, barking deer, wild boar, lion-tailed macaque, Nilgiri Langur, Malabar squirrel, panther and wild dogs.
 In addition, 233 species of birds, 13 species of amphibians, 46 species of reptiles, 27 species of fishes and numerous butterflies are found here.

 The best season to visit here is from January to March.
 The nearest railway station is Thiruvananthapuram at a distance of 44 km and the nearest bus station is Vithura at 14 km.
 Thiruvananthapuram international airport is at a distance of 55 km.

-Wildlife in Kerala beckons you.
+Wildlife sanctuaries in Kerala beckons you.
 Come and experience the pulsations of this vibrant life in its profound wilderness and conspicuous silence and re-establish your mystical connection with nature.
 You can also enjoy the Kerala cuisine, especially sea-food which is a cut above the rest.